alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/promotional-social/blogs.md

 Blogging offers a personal way of engaging with people.
 Blog posts are mostly linked to named authors, who put a face to what might otherwise be perceived as a faceless organisation.
 It's this personal dimension that, for users, adds credibility and a sense of openness.

 This means you should write as you speak.
 Write as an individual, not as an impersonal organisation or team.
-You should still follow the [style guide](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/) but this does not mean you cannot be warm or personal.
+You should still follow the [GOV.UK style guide](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/) but this does not mean you cannot be warm or personal.

 Blogs can – and should – spark conversation.
 This means being accountable for the things you write and responding to comments that meet your comment and moderation policy.
 If you engage in dialogue, both on your blog and on other social networks, it'll improve your reader's experience and help you learn more about them.